 Charm development best practices

-This document describes the best practices for charm development.
+This document describes the current best practices around developing and contributing to a charm.

 Contents: